ZhangJiayi24/ZhangJiayi24.github.io/_pages/about.md

 👨‍🎓 Gabriel Jiayi Zhang / 张珈译

-I am a 1st year undergraduate student in Mathematics and Applied Mathematics at the **University of Nottingham Ningbo China (UNNC)**.
+I am a 1st year undergraduate student in Mathematics and Applied Mathematics at the **University of Nottingham (UNUK)**.
 My research interests lie in:

 - **Embodied Intelligence**
 - **Multimodal Large Language Models (MM-LLMs)**